Setting the Stage and Building Homes: Architecture Metaphors and Space in Donne's First Caroline Sermon

 Through his use of "foundation" and "house" metaphors in his "First Sermon Preached to King Charles at St. James, 3 April 1625," John Donne discreetly presents his ideologies and principles before the new king, while simultaneously criticizing his contemporaries' misguided bickering over religio-political factions.
 This essay seeks to unpack the history surrounding, as well as the casuistical logic found within Donne's first sermon preached during the Caroline period, which both explicitly and implicitly addresses the foremost anxieties of the people of the changing age.

 Laws, Alexander S., "Setting the Stage and Building Homes: Architecture Metaphors and Space in Donne's First Caroline Sermon" (2019).
 University of New Orleans Theses and Dissertations.
 2671.

-Christianity Commons, Esthetics Commons, Literature in English, British Isles Commons, Liturgy and Worship Commons, Metaphysics Commons, Practical Theology Commons, Religious Thought, Theology and Philosophy of Religion Commons, Rhetoric Commons
+Aesthetics Commons, Christianity Commons, Literature in English, British Isles Commons, Liturgy and Worship Commons, Metaphysics Commons, Practical Theology Commons, Religious Thought, Theology and Philosophy of Religion Commons, Rhetoric Commons

 The University of New Orleans and its agents retain the non-exclusive license to archive and make accessible this dissertation or thesis in whole or in part in all forms of media, now or hereafter known.
 The author retains all other ownership rights to the copyright of the thesis or dissertation.